202C-Pilot/202C-Master-Course/week12.md

 Glancing at a few pages from some software manuals or government reports will show a variety of strategies, and a broad range of creativity.
 Design is not simply an ornamental aspect of technical communication, but a meaningful feature that aids readers in key ways.

-The principles you learn about in this lesson will apply not only to your Instruction Set, but also to future assignments and all other technical communication work.
+The principles you learn about in this lesson will apply not only to your Technical Description, but also to future assignments and all other technical communication work.
 In sum, design is as important as content in technical communication.

 At the end of this lesson you will be able to: